 Generating power with renewable fuel pellets creates dispatchable energy to the grid, meaning the generation is consistent and continues generating as long as there is fuel supply.
 Non-dispatchable energy sources, such as solar and wind, can only be utilized when the conditions are right.
 This project enables more non-dispatchable energy sources to be utilized while this baseload generation, also deemed renewable by the State of Wisconsin, allows for those peaks and valleys when non-dispatchable energy sources cannot produce.
 This creates a stable power grid that can accommodate low, and high, demand.

-Project Outcomes & Initiatives
+Project Achievements & Initiatives

-• Explore wet raw material (sludge) drying facility to increase raw material options for pellets.
+- Explore wet raw material (sludge) drying facility to increase raw material options for pellets.

-• Explore fuel handling automation to improve efficiencies with transition to pellets.
+- Explore fuel handling automation to improve efficiencies with transition to pellets.